QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

 Now we turn to the supply of money.

-We assume that $m_0 >0$ is an "initial condition" deteR_mined outside the model.
+We assume that $m_0 >0$ is an "initial condition" determined outside the model.

 We set $m_0$ at some arbitrary positive value, say \$100.

-For $ t \geq 1$, we assume that the supply of money is deteR_mined by the government's budget constraint
+For $ t \geq 1$, we assume that the supply of money is determined by the government's budget constraint

 $$
 m_{t+1} - m_{t} = p_t g , \quad t \geq 0